Table of Contents

 Is the Red Cross a Christian Organization?

-Contrary to some belief, the Red Cross is not a religious organization.
+Contrary to some beliefs, the Red Cross is not a religious organization.
 One of its main objectives is to remain neutral.
 This includes not taking religious sides.

 However, many have erroneously associated the symbol of the cross with Christianity.
 In many Middle Eastern countries, a Red Crescent is used instead of a red cross.